BCDevOps/openshift-wiki/docs/AQUA/AQUAServiceDefinition.md

 ### Availability

 This service is available 24/7 with best effort to restart failed systems.
+We address incidents, issues and requests between 5pm and 9am on Monday to Friday excluding statutory holidays.

 The service is not highly available yet.

 More detailed SLAs are being developed and will be added in the near future.